Filippo Colarossi: As a cyclist

 Colarossi's life was demanding, however he did find time for recreation.
 In the early 1890s, he developed a passion for cycling which was experiencing a boom resulting from several significant technical developments in bicycle design.

 In 1893, he and some of his students organised a 40 km, summer, bicycle race for painters, sculptors and architects under the patronage of the newspapers Le Vélo and La Bicyclette.
 It came to be known as La Course des Trois Arts ("The Three Arts' Race").
 Colarossi was the organising committee's treasurer, while artists Carolus Duran (1837–1917), Courtois and Alfred Philippe Roll (1846–1919) were honorary presidents.

 The races were primarily for amateurs, but some professionals like Henri Farman (1874–1958), Vasseur and Lambert also participated.
 Prizes such as medals, journal subscriptions and tyres could be won.
 In 1895, Colarossi offered a term at his academy as a prize.

 Though in his early fifties, in 1893 and 1894, Colarossi paid the 5 francs entry and took part in the race.
 His finishing times are not recorded.

 He also took part, along with others, in a twelve hour, endurance match against the noted journalist and cycle racer Édouard de Perrodil (1860–1931).

-For Colarossi, the bicycle may have had its quotidian uses in getting around Paris, as in 1895, he was spotted riding a bicycle through the Bois de Boulogne, not far from the his academy's premises on Avenue Victor Hugo.
+For Colarossi, the bicycle may have had its quotidian uses in getting around Paris, as in 1895, he was spotted riding a bicycle through the Bois de Boulogne, not far from his academy's premises on Avenue Victor Hugo.

 Not one to miss a celebration, Colarossi also attended the festive, post-race banquets that were held for participants and organisers after each race.
 His son, Ernest Flore, engraver and pupil of Paul-Edme Le Rat, was present in 1896.

 Colarossi and his academy continued to play an active, organisational role until the last Course des Trois Arts in 1898.